Deeprosh/Jenkins/README.md

 ## Step 1: Launch an EC2 Instance

-1. Log in to the **AWS Management Console**.
+- Log in to the **AWS Management Console**.
+- Before creating an EC2 instance make sure to configure Network settings first by starting with **VPC**, create a **subnet** and also create a **Internet gateway**.
+- After creating these things make sure you attach your internet gateway to your VPC.
+- Also Edit the routes or add the routes to **routetable** to connect with **IGW**.
+Go to route tables, click on route and select edit routes options and add the Destination to 0.0.0.0/0, set Target to Internet Gateway, then pick your IGW and save the changes.
+- Go to subnet and edit the subnet settings by selecting **YES** option to **enable auto-assign public IP**.
+- This is how you need to configure your network setting before launching an EC2 instance and allocating these settings to your EC2.
-2. Navigate to **EC2**.
+- Navigate to **EC2**.
-3. Click **Instances**.
+- Click **Instances**.
-4. Click **Launch instances**.
+- Click **Launch instances**.
-5. Select **Ubuntu Server** as the operating system.
+- Select **Ubuntu Server** as the operating system.
-6. Choose an appropriate instance type.
+- Choose an appropriate instance type.
-7. Create or select an existing key pair.
+- Create or select an existing key pair.
-8. Configure the Security Group.
+- Configure the Security Group.
-9. Configure your internet gateway as well which should be attached to your VPC else it wont let you connect with anything.(This is the biggest challenge i faced when connecting to EC2 instance)
+- Configure your internet gateway as well which should be attached to your VPC else it wont let you connect with anything.(This is the biggest challenge i faced when connecting to EC2 instance)
 <img width="1561" height="330" alt="image" src="https://github.com/user-attachments/assets/df6dd3ae-c97d-4f3c-b86c-8cee56532596" />